List of alien races in Marvel Comics: Outriders

 The Outriders are a race of genetically engineered humanoid creatures with the purpose of serving their maker Thanos and the Black Order until they die.
 First seen in Free Comic Book Day Infinity (May 2013).

 Outriders in other media

-The Outriders have appeared in the Marvel Cinematic Universe live-action films Avengers: Infinity War and Avengers: Endgame.
+The Outriders appear in the Marvel Cinematic Universe films Avengers: Infinity War and Avengers: Endgame.

 Ovoids

-The Ovoids are a semi-humanoid race with oversized, oval-shaped heads and yellow skin, and are 8 ft in height on average.
+The Ovoids are a semi-humanoid race with large, oval-shaped heads and yellow skin, and are 8 ft in height on average.
 They come from the planet Birkeel, third from the sun in the Janstak star system in the Milky Way galaxy.
 They are capable of levitating objects psionically, and are capable of mind transfer.
 When they are about to die, they transfer their minds into apparently inanimate bodies that have been prepared for them.
 The Ovoids once rescued Doctor Doom, and were responsible for teaching him the mind transfer technique.
 He claims they were so advanced they trusted every other living thing.
 The Ovoids were also responsible for the death of the original Air-Walker.
 First seen in Fantastic Four #10 (January 1963).